SunX-1224/V-Micromouse/README.md

 # MicroMouse
 This repository is for MicroMouse done as a project by out Team in Robotics Club of WRC. (if not updated, this repo only contains simulations for maze solving algorithm for micromouse with shortest path finding mechanism.)

+This project was divided into 2 parts,

+* Simulation :
+ > This part focused on simulating different maze solving algorithms best suited for our purposes.

+ * Implementation
+ >This part includes several stages like, Designing the bot, electronics, code and testing.

 <<<< LFRB pixelmaze >>>>
 > * In order to test other mazes using this program, generate a pixel maze of wall size 1 pixel by using any means, ( I used this generator : https://keesiemeijer.github.io/maze-generator/  )